Dutch States Army: Tactical reforms of the late 16th century

 In the years after 1590 the cousins William Louis and Maurice of Nassau, stadtholders and captains-general of Friesland and Groningen, respectively the remaining provinces, introduced important tactical reforms that would be copied by other European armies, thereby engendering a tactical Military Revolution in the first half of the 17th century.
 The problem they tried to solve was that the lack of uniformity in armaments and tactical skills of the mercenary formations they hired on the open market made coordinated fighting difficult.
 In addition the dominant tactics of the time had been developed by their opponents, the Spanish commanders, and these favored the Spanish troops (who were well-drilled in them) over their imitators.
 What they needed was a new tactical conception that addressed the weaknesses in the Spanish tactics.
 Starting in 1596 they introduced a number of reforms that addressed both problems.

-First of all, they changed the relative preponderance of pole weapons over firearms.
-Henceforth a company of 119 men would have 38% pikes, 25% muskets, and 37% wheellock arquebuses, compared with the old formation that had more than 50% pole weapons, like pikes and halberds.
+First of all, they changed the relative preponderance of polearms over firearms.
+Henceforth a company of 119 men would have 38% pikes, 25% muskets, and 37% wheellock arquebuses, compared with the old formation that had more than 50% polearms, like pikes and halberds.
 Because the wheel locks were deemed unreliable, by 1609 the arquebuses were phased out and all firearms were to be muskets.
 In the cavalry the lancers were after 1596 replaced with cuirassiers and arquebusiers, both armed with firearms.